7star7/jevil-game/README.md

 # JEVIL Fight
 A recreation of the secret boss fight from Deltarune Chapter 1 in Godot 3.X.
 About that.
+It's a sketchy project, so don't mind it much.

 It started as a Undertale recreation but ended up like this, for some reason.